webnuts/post_json/README.md

 - Automatic deletion of dynamic indexes when unused for a period of time.
 - Full text search.
 PostgreSQL has many great features.
 - Bulk import.
+- Export result from query as XML, CSV and HTNL (based on JS template engines like Mustache).
 - Whitelisting of attributes for models (strong attributes).
 - Whitelisting of collection names.
 - Support for files.
 Maybe as attachments to documents.